BitBoxSwiss/bitbox-da14531-firmware/README.md

 # BitBox DA14531 firmware

-The BitBox Nova uses a [DA14531 MCU](https://www.renesas.com/en/products/wireless-connectivity/bluetooth-low-energy/da14531-smartbond-tiny-ultra-low-power-bluetooth-51-system-chip) to allow connections to iPhones and other Bluetooth devices.
+The BitBox uses a [DA14531 MCU](https://www.renesas.com/en/products/wireless-connectivity/bluetooth-low-energy/da14531-smartbond-tiny-ultra-low-power-bluetooth-51-system-chip)
+to allow connections to iPhones and other Bluetooth devices.
 This repository contains the source code of the firmware that run on that chip.